Advantages of Remote I/O Devices With Networking Technologies

-Networked remote I/O allows us to work with a machine center separately from the rest of the system, and drop the solution right in place.
+Networked remote I/O allows machine centers to operate while physically separated from the rest of the system, and often, the solution can drop right into place.

-If you were given the option of sitting down to design your ultimate machine operation, you would add in every modern convenience, every networking option, and every high-efficiency device available on the market.
-While that sounds great today, wait a couple of decades and today’s ‘modern’ becomes tomorrow’s ‘old tech’.
+If the average machine designer were given the option of setting up the specs for the ultimate 'dream machine' operation, it would most certainly include every modern convenience, every networking option, and every high-efficiency feature available on the market.
+That may sound great today, but in a couple of decades, that modern technology will become obsolete.

-How can you plan for the future, when you don’t even know what will exist?
-You can avoid this if you design it to be modular.
+How can you plan for the future when you don’t even know what will exist?

 There is no way that you can predict twenty, forty, or fifty years into the future to make life easy for the next engineer by planning a system upgrade.
 But you can make it easier for them now.
 How do you do this?
 Design it to be modular.

-The natural inclination of electronic technology development is to examine the demands of a machine and give each input/output device its own set of wires.
+The natural inclination of electronic technology development is to examine the demands of a machine and assign each input/output device its own set of wires.
 Those wires trace back to a controller for the system as dictated by a ladder schematic illustrating the entire machine center in impressive complexity.
-But wires come with a few major disadvantages.
+But this myriad of wires can come with a few major disadvantages.

 Disadvantages of Direct I/O Wiring

-The second main disadvantage is the complexity of wiring.
-Anyone experienced with wiring harnesses used to connect real-world control devices can relate the headaches and frustrations that come along with a single failure in the wiring.
-Although the devices may be less expensive, the time it takes to integrate these devices with the rest of the system, and then to locate and solve failures later can be a heavy cost burden.
+The final disadvantage is not a technical characteristic of voltage, but rather the complexity of wiring.
+When considering long bundles of wires that span between machines, there are many headaches and frustrations that come along with even a single point of failure in the wiring.
+Although simple I/O devices may be less expensive, the time it takes to integrate these devices with the rest of the system, and then to locate and solve failures later, can be a heavy cost burden.

-So, for direct wiring of a machine, we see the need of having a control system onboard the machine, or complex control wiring allowing it to connect with the rest of the system.
-Neither are favorable options to the technicians who will be servicing the machine in future years.
+So, for these reasons, we might opt for either a separate PLC system onboard each machine or simply resign ourselves to the complex control wiring with the rest of the system.
+Neither one is a favorable option for the technicians who will be servicing the machine in future years.

 Remote I/O Provides Flexible and Simple Solutions

 Nothing makes an engineer or technician happier than a machine that costs less to install, works better than the old machine, and is easier to operate and repair than the previous installation.
-That seems too good to be true - until we recognize the incredible power of computer networking.
+That seems too good to be true, but it's one of the main purposes of segmented computer networking.

 This capability allows us to build a giant network of sensors and output devices, and operate them over long distance network cables, all being operated from a single central processor.